JeffHuss/scripts/README.md

   - Run this to create a venv in the project directory.
   - If requirements.txt contains any dependencies, it will install them with `pip`

-**Note**: I use a quick bash function to clean up the dir once I'm done working so that it's packaged for reuse in the future without having to remember anything about the configuration.
+**Note**: I use a quick bash function to clean up Python directories once I'm done working.
 That script looks like this:

 ```bash
 pclean() {